I shop online at a variety of retailers, and I like to share what I learn about different products with my readers.

 Is the Tivo Stream 4K worth buying?

-The Tivo Stream 4K is new and Tivo's first foray into streaming devices.
+The Tivo Stream 4K is Tivo's first foray into streaming devices.
 Because of that, it doesn’t have the same level of support as a Roku or Fire TV device.
 It's also slightly more expensive.
-It's very well designed with four main menus and the ease of changing between them using the remote.
+It's very well designed with four main menus.

 There's an overwhelming number of movies, TV shows, and documentaries available across various streaming platforms.
 Since I've started using the Tivo Stream 4K, I've discovered a lot of new content I wasn't aware of before.
 I can also add shows from multiple streaming services into My Shows and have them all in one place.

-Since it comes with Chromecast built-in, fewer devices need to attached to the TV.
+Since it comes with Chromecast built-in, fewer devices need to be attached to the TV.

 In the Home menu, there is a 'Play Next' option.